Issuing passports (for applicants over the age of 18)

 - if married, divorced or widowed: marriage certificate, if applicable divorce decree or death certificate of the spouse

 - previous passport (data page with photo)

-- valid residence permit in the US (US Resident Alien Card, US residence visa, US passport, US Certificate of Birth Abroad or US.
-Citizenship Certificate) Holder of a Green Card without expiration date
+- Non-US-Citizens: valid residence permit in the US (US Resident Alien Card, US residence visa) and passport - Information for holders of a greencard without expiration date

-- if the last name in your previous passport is not the same as the last name you currently use, please provide additional proof regarding your name usage.
-A name declaration might have to be done.
+- if the last name in your previous passport is not the same as the last name you currently use, a name declaration might have to be done.
 Please consider the Information on Name Declaration

 - if applicable, German Naturalization Certificate